nalifanova/comp4300-a4/ASSIGNMENT04.md

    Example: e->getComponent<CTransform> is now e->get<CTransform>()

 3. sf::Sound objects can be played with .play() and stopped with .stop().
-   However in order to play, the Sound object must persist for at least the duration of the sound that you want to be played.
+   However, in order to play, the Sound object must persist for at least the duration of the sound that you want to be played.
 If you simply allocate a local Sound object and then call sound.play(), it will stop playing as soon as the Sound object goes out of scope.
 Calling sound.play() on a Sound